 Mid August, the wind turned again to westerly directions and calmed to 5 m/s.
 The decaying winds resulted in reduced vertical mixing and thus in a build-up of stratification in salinity due to the onset of weak baroclinic inflow activity.
 The warm inflow waters also resulted in a nearly homogenous vertical distribution in temperature during this period.
 Bottom salinity values reached again 17 g/kg.
-Intermittent baroclinic inflow activity characterized most of the month of September until gradually collapsing towards end of the month (Fig. 6, Fig. 9, Fig. 11).
+Intermittent baroclinic inflow activity characterized most of the month of September until gradually collapsing towards end of the month (Fig. 6).
 Then, the oxygen saturation reached an annual low of 30%.
-With the arrival of the first autumn storm (23.9. storm "Tim") and peak wind speeds of 36 m/s (130 km/h) at Dornbusch (Hiddensee), the stratification collapsed.
+With the arrival of the first autumn storm (23.9. storm TIM) and peak wind speeds of 130 km/h at Dornbusch (Hiddensee), the stratification collapsed.
 The vertical mixing of the water column caused a recovery of oxygen saturation to nearly 90%.

 Fig. 9: Water temperature (upper panel) and salinity (middle panel) measured in the surface layer and the near-bottom layer at Darss Sill in 2021.
 The red dashed line indicates the salinity threshold of 17 g/kg.
-As a measure of vertical stratification, the stratification parameter $G = 1 - (S{7m}/S{19m})$ defined by Matthäus & Frank (1992) is shown in the lowest panel.
-This parameter is based on the ratio of the salinities at 7 m and 19 m depth, and attains a value of zero for negligible stratification.
-The red dashed line marks the threshold of G=0.2 for weak stratification.
+According to Matthäus & Frank (1992), we show a G stratification in the lower panel.
+Here the red dashed line marks the stratification threshold of 0.2.